Generic Name: indacaterol and glycopyrrolate

 Keep out of the reach of children.

-Inform patients that LABAs, such as indacaterol, one of the active ingredients in Utibron Neohaler, increase the risk of asthma-related death.
+Inform patients that LABAs, such as indacaterol, one of the active ingredients in Utibron Neohaler, when used as monotherapy [without an inhaled corticosteroid] increase the risk of serious asthma-related events, including asthma-related death.
 Utibron Neohaler is not indicated for the treatment of asthma.

 Not for Acute Symptoms